Paraskevidekatriaphobia, or fear of Friday 13th, is probably the most widespread superstition in Western countries.

 That’s why there are no houses numbered 13 and no number 13 beds in Indonesian hospital wards.
 It also explains why floor 13 is missing from Jakarta’s office/residential tower blocks.

-But besides the missing 13 floor in Indonesia, loads of other floors are also missing - as this blogger in Jakarta found out:
+But besides the missing 13 floor in Indonesia, loads of other floors in offices are also missing - as this blogger in Jakarta found out:

 …I counted the number of floors and it was about 29.
 When I got in the lift the first time, I see that the top floor is 36.
 I was a little puzzled.
 Did I count the number of windows wrong?
 A few days after I moved into the apartment, I was going up in the lift, and watching the floor indicator, I noticed that it skipped numbers 13 and 14.